MyPerfectWords - Essay Writing Service

 Extemporaneous Speech

-Whether you're a student participating in a debate, or a professional giving an impromptu or extemporaneous speech, this guide will help you write an exceptional speech.
+Whether you're a student in a debate or a professional giving an impromptu speech, this guide will help you craft a great speech.
+We'll explain what an extemporaneous speech is, give you examples, and share some tips to help you understand the topic better.

 Understanding Extemporaneous Speech

 An example of an extemporaneous speech situation is when a student is asked to give an impromptu talk on a current news headline in front of the class.
+Note that, unlike manuscript speeches, extemporaneous speeches are not read word-for-word from a prepared script.
+They allow for more flexibility and spontaneity in delivery.

 Comparing Impromptu and Extemporaneous Speech